 After you’ve chosen which survey to send, you’ll need to select whether it’s an ‘anonymous’ or a ‘confidential’ survey.
 Read more about which is the best option for you, and any considerations you need to make.

 What does ‘confidential’ mean?

 If something is confidential, it’s kept private.
 When you take a confidential survey, your answers are secret but not anonymous. lt’s also known as an ‘attributed’ survey.

 Each invited survey respondent gets a unique link sent to them via email, and response data is linked to them as an individual.
-That’s useful because demographic information provided within the upload send list (employee data file) or captured within the survey form can be considered in your analysis.
-This information could include protected characteristics, or which team you work in.
+That’s useful because demographic information provided within the upload send list (employee data file) can be considered in your analysis.
+This information could include demographic characteristics like age or gender, or data like the team you work in and your tenure.

 For data protection and privacy reasons, we make sure individual pieces of feedback can’t be linked back to the employee that wrote them.
-Using DPA limits, individual privacy is protected while you’re still free to explore demographic data.
+The Qlearsite platform also has data protection thresholds to ensure that individual privacy is protected while still allowing administrators and managers to explore survey and demographic data.

 What does ‘anonymous’ mean?